hzqst/MetaHookSv/Renderer.md

 | GoldSrc_new    (8684 ~)  | √    |
 | SvEngine       (8832 ~)  | √    |

+* Warning: This plugin is not compatible with ReShade.

 # GPU Requirement

 |       Vendor      |           Intel                  |          Nvidia            |          AMD               |